daulathussain/PolygonSacn-Starter-file/README.md

-# PolugonScan Clone
+# PolygonScan Clone

-Deploying Your Own Polygonscan: Building and Deploying a Polygon Clone
+Deploying Your Own PolygonScan: Building and Deploying a Polygon Clone

 Build your own Polygonscan but want to do it on your own terms?
 Look no further!
-Our guide will walk you through the step-by-step process of building and deploying your very own Polygon clone, allowing you to monitor transactions, smart contracts, and network activity with ease any blockchain.
+Our guide will walk you through the step-by-step process of building and deploying your very own Polygon clone, allowing you to monitor transactions, smart contracts, and network activity with ease on any blockchain.

 ## Project Overview